The Choral tradition

 The Choir of St George’s Chapel has a glorious tradition stretching back over 650 years.
 Made up of 23 boy Choristers (of whom 5 are ‘probationers’, or training Choristers) and 12 Lay Clerks providing the adult voices of alto, tenor and bass, the Choir sings at Evensong each day (except Wednesdays) and twice on Sunday mornings during the three terms of the College year.
 It draws upon a large repertoire of music from all ages and traditions and sings before tens of thousands of people every year as well as broadcasting live on BBC Radio.
 The Dean and Canons are responsible for the professional Choir of Lay Clerks and provide bursaries for the Choristers in order to maintain and enhance this tradition for the glory of God.

 The Choir is a living jewel in the College of St George.
 It is also the largest single cost in the annual running expenses of the College.
-In order to retain it in perpetuity, securing the excellence of music in the daily life and prayers of the Chapel for the future, an Endowment Fund has been established.
+In order to retain it in perpetuity, securing the excellence of music in the daily life and prayers of the Chapel for the future, an Endowment Fund has been established as part of The Queen’s Choral Foundation.

 The Queen’s Choral Foundation at St George’s Chapel, Windsor Castle